-Inside The Extravagant Homes of Bling Empire's Cast Members
+Inside the extravagant homes of Bling Empire's cast members

 Anna Shay

 With a net worth of USD 600 million, Anna Shay has one of the grandest estates among the other cast members.
 She inherited a large portion of her fortune from her billionaire father Edward Shay who was the owner of Pacific Architects and Engineers.
-She grabbed the instant spotlight when she appeared in season one of Bling Empire.
+She grabbed the instant spotlight when she appeared in season one.

 Her present home is styled in neutral pink shades and speaks volumes of her opulence.
 It has five bedrooms, almost all of which are turned into closets for her haute couture collections, a wrought-iron staircase, a grand chandelier which hangs as the centrepiece over the stairs and a massive wall displaying vintage guns.
 The home also has a beautiful swimming pool and has been the backdrop for many of her Instagram posts.